openvinotoolkit/model_server/docs/docker_container.md

-# Installing OpenVINO&trade; Model Server for Linux using Docker Container
+# Deploying OpenVINO&trade; Model Server using Docker Container

 ## Introduction

  OpenVINO&trade; Model Server is a serving system for machine learning models.
 OpenVINO&trade; Model Server  makes it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs.
-This guide will help you install  OpenVINO&trade; Model Server for Linux through docker containers.
+This guide will help you deploy OpenVINO&trade; Model Server through docker containers.

 ## System Requirements